Wormed: History

 Wormed formed in 1998 with J. Oliver and Dani on guitars, Guillemoth on bass, and Andy C. on drums.
 The band solidified their lineup later that year with Phlegeton joining on vocals.
-Phlegeton aided in transforming the band's theme from gore, common in brutal death metal, to outer space, science fiction, and surrealism.
-Wormed became known as an experimental and atypical death metal band with a wide array of influences.
+Frontman, Phlegeton played a significant role in shifting the band’s thematic focus away from gore commonly associated with brutal death metal toward concepts centered on outer space, science fiction, and surrealism.
+This thematic evolution contributed to the band’s reputation as a distinctive and unconventional presence within the genre.

 In December 1999, Wormed recorded their first demo, Floating Cadaver in the Monochrome, with Tana from Avulsed as sound engineer.
 This promo gained a following, selling more than 1500 copies worldwide.
 In 2001, the band returned to the studio to record a promo CD, Voxel Mitosis, including only a single song due to a lack of resources.
 After the recording the promo CD, Dani left Wormed due to creative differences, leaving Wormed as a four-piece.
 The band received international recognition playing festivals and concerts worldwide.

 In 2003, the band released their first full album, Planisphærium, through Japanese label Macabre Mementos Records.
 In December 2003, J. Oliver left the band, and Charly R., guitarist of Valcenia death metal band Wormineye, replaced him on guitar.
 Between 2004 and 2006, the band played metal festivals in the United States, Japan, Germany, and the Netherlands.
 They toured Japan with American band Goratory Japanese band Vomit Remnants.
 They later toured Europe with American band Malignancy and German band Despondency.